ekumenlabs/fruit_detection/README.md

 source /opt/ros/humble/setup.bash
 ```

-4. With a running system (see any of the aforementioned run ways), record the Olive Camera:
+4. With a running system (see any of the aforementioned run ways), record the olixVision™ Camera:

 ```bash
 ros2 bag record -s mcap -o my_rosbag /olive/camera/id01/image/compressed